butterflymx installation convert old intercom

 1. Refreshed wired intercom

 Some property managers convert their intercom by replacing the in-unit hardware that tenants use to buzz visitors into the building.
 Or, they might convert the outdoor station that visitors use to request entry.
-Both scenarios entail keeping parts of the old, wired system.
+Both scenarios mean keeping parts of the old, wired system.

-And while replacing this hardware might give tenants the impression that the whole system is brand-new, a mere device refresh neglects one of the most crucial parts of any wired intercom: the wiring itself.
+Moreover, while replacing this hardware might give tenants the impression that the whole system is brand-new, a mere device refresh neglects one of the most crucial parts of any wired intercom: the wiring itself.

 For example, old intercom system wiring connects each piece of in-building hardware to the front door.
 Unfortunately, when copper wiring degrades, it doesn’t matter how new your exterior hardware is — your intercom simply won’t work!